 Canada’s Top Waste Management Services

 When you think of waste, you likely think about the trash bag in your kitchen and the bottles in your recycling bin.
-Yes, those are certainly major components of the waste management industry.
-However, there are many other forms of waste we produce as Canadians.
-They include:
+However, there are many other forms of waste we produce, including :

 - Organic waste